 The listener, the giver, the co-dependent who listens to the narcissist’s troubles quietly and doesn’t give any input.
 He or she just takes it in and may seem sympathetic to the narcissist’s sorrows.
 That’s because the only way the listener can feel loved or accepted in that social situation is to tend to someone else’s emotional needs.

 Ultimately, rollercoaster and dramatic relationships lack true intimacy and boundaries.
 Both individuals do not get their emotional needs met.
 They both are unable to accept love and validation, yet at the same time overcompensate in getting their needs for recognition, love and validation from each other (or others).

 Psychologists argue that our unconscious is constantly attempting to seek out attention, love and validation that we miss out from out parents growing up.
 There’s research suggesting that parents who view their children as an extension of their own self, hence, getting their needs met by the child leads to the child to believe that his or her own needs aren’t important.
 The child becomes attuned to the parent’s needs and feelings instead of the other round.

-Look, everyone needs a pat on the back and validation at some point, the question to ask yourself is this: are you pursuing something to scratch an itch or are you scratching an unresolved emotional need.
+Look, everyone needs a pat on the back and validation at some point.
+The question to ask yourself is this: are you pursuing something from a standpoint of values or are you scratching an unresolved emotional need?